First Look at the New Pentax K-1

 Image Quality

-Pentax have produced a new Prime engine IV processor to drive the internal systems, in real terms this is 150% higher performance than the existing PRIME 3 engine.
+Pentax has produced a new Prime engine IV processor to drive the internal systems, in real terms this is 150% higher performance than the existing PRIME 3 engine.
 The camera can shoot up to 4.4 frames per second in RAW with a ceiling of 17 frames.
 This increases to 6.5 frames per second when shooting in APS-C crop mode.

-The K-1 has an ISO range up to 204,800 and they have upgraded the pixel shift resolution system, which cleverly boost colour information and resolution.
+The K-1 has an ISO range of up to 204,800 and they have upgraded the pixel shift resolution system, which cleverly boosts colour information and resolution.
 The upgrade features a Motion Correction, so any moving objects in the frame are ignored, whilst all static elements are enhanced by the Pixel Shift system.

 Other key functions include:

-• 5 axis SR II - this inbuilt shake reduction system improves on all previous versions and of course means any Pentax K lens you add to the K-1 has stabilisation.
+- 5-axis SR II - this inbuilt shake reduction system improves on all previous versions and of course means any Pentax K lens you add to the K-1 has stabilisation.

-• 1/8000th second high-speed shutter, which has cleared their 300,000 release test.
+- 1/8000th second high-speed shutter, which has cleared their 300,000 release test.

-• Built-in GPS with a compass.
+- Built-in GPS with a compass.

-• Horizon correction
+- Horizon correction

 Like previous high-end Pentax K models, the K-1 feature their Astrotracer system.
 This helps photographers capture stunning astro scenes, without typical light tracing.